yerooleopard/omnis-docs/source/docs/omnis-core.md

 ---

 Display the most popular social share buttons.
-Can be used as a meta data for [Loop Shortcode](/docs/loop-shortcode.html).
+Can be used as an meta data for [Loop Shortcode](/docs/loop-shortcode.html).

 ###### Options